lupyuen/remote-pinetime-bot/README.md

 semihost_write(SEMIHOST_HANDLE, (const unsigned char *) "hello\n", 6);
 ```

-We'll see the the message `hello` appear in OpenOCD.
+We'll see the the message `hello` appear in OpenOCD and the Remote PineTime Log.
 (Messages must end with a newline or they won't appear)

 Arm Semihosting needs to be enabled in OpenOCD.
-Here's Remote PineTime enables Arm Semihosting: [`flash-log.ocd`](https://github.com/lupyuen/pinetime-updater/blob/master/scripts/flash-log.ocd)
+Here's how Remote PineTime enables Arm Semihosting: [`flash-log.ocd`](https://github.com/lupyuen/pinetime-updater/blob/master/scripts/flash-log.ocd)

 ```
+# Arm Semihosting is used to show debug console output and may only be enabled after the init event.
+# We wait for the event and enable Arm Semihosting.
 $_TARGETNAME configure -event reset-init {
-    # Arm Semihosting is used to show debug console output and may only be enabled after init event.
-We wait for the event and enable Arm Semihosting.
     echo "Enabled ARM Semihosting to show debug output" arm semihosting enable
 }
 ```

 Arm Semihosting can be slow...
-The entire microcontroller freezes while the debug messages are transmitted character by character to OpenOCD via the SWD port.
+The entire microcontroller freezes while the debug message is transmitted character by character to OpenOCD via the SWD port.

 We recommend using a static array to buffer the outgoing messages in memory.